4 Ways To Measure Sales Targets In Salesforce

 The green line is the sales goal.
 The orange line shows the value of closed-won opportunities.

-The blue line shows Closed-won and opportunities over 70% probability.
+The blue line shows closed-won and opportunities with over 70% probability.

-However, it’s far from my favorite method of tracking sales versus target.
+However, it's far from my favorite method of tracking sales versus targets.

 Pros of the Lightning Quarterly Performance Chart